growlf/cascadesteam/community-projects.md

 ## HelpDesk

 Community Tech Support is now available from Cascade STEAM via our [HelpDesk](/helpdesk) Program.
-Assistance is offered to the public from volunteer technology professionals and students by donation.
+Assistance is offered to the public from volunteer technology professionals and students by suggested donation.

 ## LinuxFest Northwest Conference